gggeek/phplot/README.md

 The manual is available at https://github.com/PHPlot/PHPlot/tree/master/phplotdocs See the directory `phplotdocs` for how to build the documentation and see the directory `phplottest` for examples.

+There is also a [README.txt](src/README.txt) available in the `src` directory.

+Changes are documented in [NEWS.txt](src/NEWS.txt)

 How much does it cost?

 Trick question!
 It is completely free for you to use.
 You can also redistribute it unmodified without restriction.

-License: GNU Lesser General Public License, version 2.1
+License: GNU Lesser General Public License, version 2.1.
+A copy of the license is included in [LICENSE](LICENSE)